Cobrand/timeline-js-editor/README.md

+Timelinizator,
-Timelinizator, a web interface to create timelines, using the library timeline.js
+a web interface to create timelines powered by [Timeline JS](https://timeline.knightlab.com/)

 [![build status](https://gitlab.univ-nantes.fr/ci/projects/5/status.png?ref=master)](https://gitlab.univ-nantes.fr/ci/projects/5?ref=master)

 # HOW TO DEV

-To install dependencies required by this project:
+As any nodejs project, it depends on many other libraries required to build the project, to install them you must do :

     # Install dependencies in package.json
-    npm install
+    $ npm install

+It also needs webpack to build the client-side javascript file

     # Install the command line tools
-    sudo npm install -g webpack
+    # sudo npm install -g webpack

-Then choose one :
+If you don't have root access, you can still access the webpack executable at this path ( given that your current directory is this project's root) : `node_modules/webpack/bin/webpack.js`

+Once you have installed webpack, you can start building the app as you wish :

 ## Continuous build :

+This will allow you to dev on this project easily.
+It will reload the server and rebuild the client-side javascript file every time you modify a source file.
+It is not recommended for production use, since it "watches" all your files in the source tree, hence it will use more ressources than the vanilla build

-Run side by side :
+You have to run these two scripts side by side :

 ### Autonomous static server